 Debrie Offices and Factory, Rue Saint-Maur, Paris, early 1900s

 In 1919 André Debrie took over the company after his father’s death which by that time had expanded into manufacturing all types of cinematography equipment including darkroom, editing and printing apparatus, film projectors and devices for special effects.
-From 1920 the Parvo outer casing was made of aluminium, occasionally painted black or grey, but mostly left in its natural finish.
-My Model K has a special ‘engine-turned’ finish, but most were plain.
-The shutter was also fitted with an ingenious auto-dissolve mechanism in 1920.
+From 1920 the Parvo outer casing was made of aluminium (though some wooden bodies were still produced as ‘Tropical’ versions), occasionally painted black or grey, but mostly left in its natural finish.
+The shutter was also fitted with an ingenious auto-dissolve mechanism in 1921.
 The camera had been slightly larger since the 1913 Model A, still very compact for a professional 35mm cine camera at 270 x 200 x 150mm, with a film capacity of 120 metres (390 ft).
 However, the weight had increased considerably to 10.1 kg (including 7,5cm lens) due to the all metal construction and additional components.
-The Parvo became the most widely used cine camera for European silent films in the 1920s, most notably in the Soviet Union.
+The Parvo became the most widely used cine camera for silent films in the 1920s particularly in Europe, and most notably in Russia.
 The renowned Berlin photographic dealer Schatzow proclaimed that it was the ‘Sole Representative for Germany and Russia’ on the maker’s plate and so the firm would have sold the cameras for some of the greatest films ever made!

 *I have not yet come across a Model ‘F’ ‘I’ or ‘J’

-The Model “L” PARVO, “Parvo” model L, or “Parvo Debrie” model L (as it was inconsistently called in the handbooks and sales catalogues) had significant advantages over the previous versions with, among other additional features, an ingenious way of allowing focusing through the lens on to ground glass when a film was loaded (above), and a quicker method of changing lenses (see notes on Krauss Zeiss lens).
+The Model “L” PARVO, “Parvo” model L, or “Parvo Debrie” model L (as it was inconsistently called in the handbooks and sales catalogues) had significant advantages over the previous versions with, amongst other additional features, an ingenious way of allowing focusing through the lens on to ground glass when a film was loaded (above), and a quicker method of changing lenses (see notes on Krauss Zeiss lens).
 As with the Model K an electric motor drive could easily be attached (though many camera operators still preferred the hand crank at this time).
 The magazine capacity remained at 120 metres (390 ft), giving six minutes of exposed film at the standard silent film hand-cranked speed of 16 frames/second.
+Debrie had already introduced a special tripod for the Parvo, incorporating geared pan and tilt mechanisms.
+Beautifully made in aluminium and beech, it also has a prominent role in ‘Man with a Movie Camera’, whether being carried on Kaufman’s shoulder or performing acrobatics with the camera in a stop-motion sequence.
+The tripod and camera (as a mechanical eye) are graphically rendered in another superb Stenberg brothers’ poster for the film.

 The Model L was made for several years, becoming Debrie’s most popular camera, until the advent of sound films in the early 1930s when it was superseded by the larger (300m) capacity Super Parvo with a built-in motor drive and sound-proofing (an intermediate Model T was available in 1931 which was effectively a Model L adapted for the larger film magazines).
 However, because it was still one of the most compact and reliable cameras, significant film-makers such as Leni Riefenstahl and Eduard Tisse (Eisenstein’s cinematographer) were still using motorised Model Ls throughout the 1930s.
 Carol Reed used a Model L and Model K for shooting some of the scenes of his 1949 film ‘The Third Man’ .
 Agnès Varda also used a motorised Model L (due to budgetary reasons, presumably) for her first film La Pointe Courte (1955).
 The thirty-year-old design was still capable of producing the beautiful cinematography of this ground-breaking film.